PSU-MCECS-SAFE/SAFE/readme.md

 3. Run `npm run psu_deploy` which will execute (safely) `safe_setup.py`

    - **Option 1** in the menu will run automatically run if the script detects that it is missing `safeConfig.json`
    - This option will install all necessary packages for SAFE, setup, and generate files to make database connections.
-More details please refer to [issue#27](https://github.com/PSU-MCECS-SAFE/SAFE/issues/27#issue-1697069201)
    - Fill out the database login information and receiver email address.
    - **Option 7** will only successfully and fully execute if it is on the VM `feedback.cs.pdx.edu`, otherwise an error pops up alerting the user of this fact.
 This performs a large amount of heavy lifting for deploying new builds to the PSU system.
-   - Read the SAFE technical documentation on `safe_setup.py` for more information regarding this script.
+   - Read the [SAFE technical documentation](https://docs.google.com/document/d/1MdtnJYj4y3OirrlEhxFQHG48TJet-ErY3psOXECbdkA/edit?usp=sharing) on `safe_setup.py` for more information regarding this script.
 Only certain files need to be rebuilt sometimes so it is strongly encouraged to read this section of the documentation.

 4. Execute **option 7 from the script if system is already setup**, otherwise execute option 1.
 It should execute automatically but if it doesn't for some reason, **you must do this before proceeding to the next step**.